Inspired by Glass banner

 Patina And Finish The Project

 The project is cleaned, the colour of the solder changed with a patina if desired, then the piece is treated and polished with a finishing compound.
-This finishing compound helps to slow any oxidation and discoloration of the solder.
+This finishing compound helps to slow oxidation and discoloration of the solder.